openstack/horizon/doc/source/topics/testing.rst

   in terms of inputs and outputs.
 * Often requires writing a separate set of tests and/or using a different testing framework from your unit tests.
-* Don't offer any insight into the quality or status of the underlying code, only verifies that it works or it doesn't.
+* Doesn't offer any insight into the quality or status of the underlying code, only verifies that it works or it doesn't.

 Integration Tests